balderdashy/sails-docs/concepts/ORM/errors.md

 ##### Negotiating errors with callbacks or promise chaining

 If you're not able to use `await` because you're using Node.js <= v7.9, then prepare yourself: error handling works a bit differently when [using callbacks or promise chaining](https://github.com/mikermcneil/parley/tree/49c06ee9ed32d9c55c24e8a0e767666a6b60b7e8#flow-control) instead of `await`.

+> Please use `await` if at all possible!
+It is much safer for your app, your code will be cleaner, and you will be happier.

 For example, if you're using promise chaining, here's how you might handle the different errors that could occur when attempting to create a new user: